axelpengineering/Planetary-Gear-Box-Group-Project/README.md

 - Gears work fine with no issues, no more popping out
 - Input shaft broke after being turned by a drill

+  **Third Major Print**
+- We printed the shaft sideways which increased the shafts strength against shear fracture.